 Wearable Devices are Growing, But Will They Change Patient Outcomes?

 Nine months ago, I started wearing an activity tracker, and it’s completely changed the way I approach health and fitness.
 And I’m part of a major trend.
 Whether you want to measure heart rate, activity level or caloric burn, there’s an ever-growing number of devices that do the job.
-Both non medical and medical companies are trying to get in the game, from the Nike Fuelband to Fitbit to Apple’s new iOS Healthbook.
+Both non medical and medical companies are trying to get in the game, from the Fitbit to Apple’s new iOS Healthbook.

 In a perfect world, a single tracker would do everything, à la the Star Trek Tricorder.
 But in real life it doesn’t work that way.
 The resultant explosive growth — a potential multibillion-dollar market — has left us with fragmented solutions that aren’t engaging the patients who account for the greatest share of healthcare spend.